Jai Hind College

-Jai Hind College (Marathi: जय हिंद कॉलेज) is an autonomous college in Mumbai, Maharashtra, India, affiliated to the University of Mumbai.
+Jai Hind College is a public college in Mumbai, Maharashtra, India, affiliated to the University of Mumbai.
 It was established in 1948.

-In 2000, India Today named Jai Hind College as one of the best and most sought-after colleges in Mumbai city.
+In 2000, India Today included the college in its list of top colleges in Mumbai city for arts, sciences and commerce.

 It was established just after independence, by a small group of teachers who were displaced from D. J. Science College of Karachi, Sindh, Pakistan under the supervision of Dr. Mohinder-Miles Morton.

 History

 Jai Hind College started as an arts and sciences college.
 Many new courses and subjects were introduced after its founding — the faculty of commerce was introduced in 1980, management and computer science were introduced in 1999, mass media and biotechnology in 2002, and banking and insurance in 2003.

 Campus

 The college is located on 'A' Road, near Churchgate Railway Station in Mumbai.
 The college is located across from the Arabian Sea Marine Drive promenade in South Mumbai.